huggingface/hub-docs/docs/hub/webhooks.md

 - `"discussion"` - Creating a discussion or pull request, updating the title or status (including merging).
 Possible values for the associated `action`: `"create"`, `"delete"`, `"update"`.
 - `"discussion.comment"` - Creating, updating, hiding a comment.
 Possible values for the associated `action`: `"create"`, `"update"`.

 More scopes can be added in the future.
-As a rule a thumb, any event on a scope can be considered as an `"update"` action on the broader scope.
+To handle unknown events, your webhook handler can consider any action on a narrowed scope to be an `"update"` action on the broader scope.

-For example, if the `"repo.config.dois"` scope is added in the future, any event with that scope can be considered by your application as an `"update"` action on the `"repo.config"` scope.
+For example, if the `"repo.config.dois"` scope is added in the future, any event with that scope can be considered by your webhook handler as an `"update"` action on the `"repo.config"` scope.

 ### Repo